TBadru/lenscope/README.md

 ## What Is ripgrep ?

-ripgrep recursively searches directories for a regex pattern while respecting gitignore.
+ripgrep is a line-oriented search tool that recursively searches the current directory for a regex pattern.
+By default, ripgrep will respect gitignore rules and automatically skip hidden files/directories and binary files.

 ## Features